 The majority live in big cities like New York, Boston, Chicago, and San Francisco.

-Approximately 30,000 undocumented Irish immigrants live in New York City.
+Approximately 30,000 undocumented immigrants from Ireland live in New York City.

 In the Bronx, considered by experts as the most populated Irish neighborhood of New York, about 40% of the Irish residents do not have green card status.

-In Boston, a city in which 16% of the population claims Irish ancestry, there are an estimated 10,000 Irish undocumented immigrants.
+In Boston, a city in which 16% of the population claims Irish ancestry, there are an estimated 10,000 undocumented immigrants who were born in Ireland.

 Like immigrants from other countries, they face “locked-in syndrome.”
 They cannot visit relatives abroad, even during times of family emergencies, or they risk denial upon their attempts to re-enter the United States.

-As a result, Irish-American immigration advocates have been outspoken about their fellow compatriots’ need for comprehensive immigration reform.
+In recent years, Irish-American immigration advocates have been outspoken about their compatriots’ need for a legislative fix.

 They have organized delegations of undocumented workers to lobby U.S. elected officials in Washington, and they have participated in public marches for reform.